 The Clockmaker can also convert many first generation battery clocks to newer style quartz clocks.
 Repairs to modern clocks are also part of the Clockmaker’s daily routine.

-If you have an antique or vintage clock that needs repair or restoration, be sure to visit the Clockmaker in downtown Burlington.
+If you have an antique or vintage clock that needs repair or restoration, please get in touch via email.

 I just took one of my husband's favourite watches in for repair.
 The watch had not worked for several years but John found the problem quickly and fixed it while I waited.
 I found John to be friendly and knowledgeable.
 Thanks for the great service!